argilla-io/distilabel/docs/sections/how_to_guides/basic/step/index.md

-# Define Steps for your Pipeline
+# Steps for processing data

 ## Working with Steps